roylee17/monitor/helm/ics-validator/README.md

 storage:
   validator:
-    size: ""  # Use emptyDir for testnet
+    size: ""  # Use emptyDir for devnet
 ```

 ## Upgrading